Does Medicare cover toilet safety frames ?

 - Medicare “Participating” Suppliers

-Medicare “Participating” Suppliers have an agreement with Medicare to accept what is called “assignment” – they can only charge the Medicare-approved price for DME’s.
+Medicare “Participating” Suppliers have an agreement with Medicare to accept what is called “assignment” – they can only charge the Medicare-approved price for DME.

-Non-participating suppliers have not come to this agreement with Medicare and can charge what they wish for DME’s.
+Non-participating suppliers have not come to this agreement with Medicare and can charge 13% extra on the Medicare-approved price, and your loved one will be footing the bill for the extra.

 What happens with Medicare Advantage ?